Gordon's Garden Tomb

 5. During the time of Christ, there was a gate to Jerusalem called the Gennath Gate, which means Garden Gate.

-This gate has been discovered in recent times.
-It is in a little different location than the Jerusalem model, as the model was built before the gate was discovered.
+This gate was discovered recently.
+It is in a slightly different location than the Jerusalem model, which was built before the gate was discovered.

 Substantial remains of the First Wall have been found in the Jewish Quarter of the Old City of Jerusalem.
 In these latter excavations, the remains of the Gennath (Garden) Gate and the beginning of what is believed to be the Second Wall have been found, just where Josephus described them as being (cf. War 5.146).

 The name "Garden Gate" indicates that a garden must have been located nearby.
-However, this garden wasn't like a flower garden but a farming garden for raising crops.
+However, this garden wasn't like a flower garden; it was a farming garden for raising crops.
 Excavations below the Church of the Holy Sepulcher and the Lutheran Church of the Redeemer show that this area used to be an ancient quarry, which was later abandoned.

-A layer of new farming soil has been found under the Church of the Redeemer that verifies it was a garden area.
+A layer of new farming soil has been found under the Church of the Redeemer, verifying that it was a garden area.
 The excavators believe that the area was filled with good soil, presumably to turn the ugly quarry remains into a small farming garden.

 An additional area by the rock quarry became a cistern as the city developed.